torvalds/linux/Documentation/arch/powerpc/firmware-assisted-dump.rst

 During boot, a check is made to see if firmware supports this feature on that particular machine.
 If it does, then we check to see if an active dump is waiting for us.
-If yes then everything but boot memory size of RAM is reserved during early boot (See Fig. 2).
+If anal then everything but boot memory size of RAM is reserved during early boot (See Fig. 2).
 This area is released once we finish collecting the dump from user land scripts (e.g. kdump scripts)